This class is a family class. Click on the "Family Class" tab above to learn more.

-Join us on a whimsical journey through the world of fairy tales, in Story Switcheroo!
+Join us on a whimsical journey through the world of fairy tales, in Elementary Writing: Story Switcheroo!

-Our welcoming atmosphere and flexible approach makes this class a perfect fit for any age or stage, particularly for those kids in the Jot It Down phase.
+Our welcoming atmosphere and flexible approach make this class a perfect fit for any age or stage, particularly for those kids in the Jot It Down phase.
 In this Family Class, you, the parent, will partner with your young writers to facilitate participation at whatever level they feel comfortable.
 Children this age benefit from a partner as they engage in original writing.
 Parents are invited to take over transcription and typing duties as they post the results of all writing activities in the classroom.

 Parents will find this class empowering, as we use the classroom activities as opportunities to use the Brave Writer approach in your homeschool and affirm your choices as a homeschooling parent.
-We will implement several strategies from the Writer's Jungle, Growing Brave Writers, as well as the Jot It Down curriculum.
-So if you are looking for a jumpstart into Brave Writer writing instruction or something the whole family can share, this is the class for you!
+We will implement several strategies from the Writer's Jungle, Growing Brave Writers, as well as the Jot It Down! curriculum.
+So if you are looking for a jumpstart into Brave Writer writing instruction, this is the class for you!

 Families in this class will need to be stocked with fairytale stories to read!
 You can use books you have on hand, or pick up an anthology at your local library or bookstore.
 Feel free to follow what delights you and your kids since we will become good friends with these themes and characters over the month!
 Here are some suggestions if you are looking for a place to start:

 The Golden Book of Fairy Tales — Adrienne Segur

 The Complete Grimm's Fairy Tales — Pantheon Press

 Fairy Tales (Penguin Classics) — Hans Christian Andersen

 The Complete Fairy Tales (Oxford World's Classics) — Charles Perrault